The world's 12 best-value headphones have been named What Hi-Fi? Award winners

 Don't be put off by the forgettable name, the Panasonic RZ-S500W noise-cancelling true wireless earbuds are a genuine, stone-cold hit.
 The touch-capacitive controls are the most responsive and reliable we've ever tested on a true wireless in-ear design, the noise-cancelling is as good as you can buy for the level, and the sound is detailed and remarkably expansive.

-In truth, these feel like a far more expensive proposition overall... because it is.
+In truth, these feel like a far more expensive proposition overall... because they are.
 These true wireless earbuds launched in 2020 at £169 but quickly dropped in price to £100.
 The bottom line: the RZ-S500W fought off plenty of rivals at similar price points (including the Cambridge Audio Melomania 1 Plus) to snatch this hotly contested title.

 If it's wireless noise-cancelling over-ears you're after, Sony's firm bested its own Award-winning XM3 model with the latest WH-1000XM4 in late 2020 – and 12 months on, there's still nothing at their price that comes close.
 We pitted them against stiff competition and found that even in today's ultra-competitive market, the Sony XM4 deliver nothing short of a sonic masterclass.